el-mike/restrict/README.md

 ## Concepts
 Restrict helps with building simple yet powerful access policies in declarative way.
 In order to do that, Restrict introduces following concepts:
 * **Subject** - an entity that wants to perform some actions.
-Needs to implement Subject interface and probide unique role name.
+Needs to implement Subject interface and provide unique role name.
 * **Resource** - an entity that is a target of the actions.
-Needs to implement Resource interface and provice unique resource name.
+Needs to implement Resource interface and provide unique resource name.
 * **Action** - an arbitrary operation that can be performed.
 * **Context** - a map of values containing any additional data needed to validate the access rights.